Jontay Porter: Gambling charges and ban from NBA

-The scheme came unraveled during the Raptors' March 20 game against the Sacramento Kings.
-Porter actually bet that his own team would lose that game.
-In furtherance of this scheme, according to the NBA, Porter gave confidential information about his health before the game to someone he knew to be a gambler.
-Specifically, he told Awawdeh, Pham, and Mollah in a secret Telegram channel that he intended to feign illness again.
-He'd laid the groundwork for doing so the previous week by complaining about food poisoning.
+The scheme unraveled during the Raptors' March 20 game against the Sacramento Kings, a game on which Porter bet that his own team would lose.
+According to the NBA, Porter told Awawdeh, Pham, and Mollah in a secret Telegram channel that he intended to feign illness again.
+He had laid the groundwork for doing so the previous week by complaining about food poisoning.
 While at the Resorts Casino Hotel in Atlantic City with Awawdeh, McCormack, and Pham, Mollah then used his account with DraftKings' sportsbook at the casino to wager $80,000 on a parlay bet that Porter would not meet certain player statistics – an under bet – which would have won $1.1 million.
 Porter, Awawdeh, Pham, and Mollah would have each received 24 percent of the proceeds had the bet hit, while McCormack would have gotten the rest.
 Porter's behavior drew notice once he removed himself from the game due to illness.
 The size of the bet was highly irregular given Porter's relatively low stature.
-The low odds also helped raise suspicion.
-After an independent monitor flagged the bet, DraftKings not only refused to pay out, but froze Mollah's account.
+The low odds also raised suspicion.
+After an independent monitor flagged the bet, DraftKings refused to pay out and froze Mollah's account.
 Internal investigations by FanDuel and DraftKings revealed other suspicious bets Mollah placed on Porter's performance, including a January 26 game against the Los Angeles Clippers in which Porter feigned an eye injury.
 It was the largest payout of the night, as was the March 20 game.
 DraftKings and FanDuel reported their findings to the NBA and the International Betting Integrity Association.
 The FBI was called in as well.
-In its investigation, the NBA also found that between January and March 2024 Porter had placed 13 bets on NBA games using another person's account.
+In its investigation, the NBA also found that between January and March 2024, Porter had placed 13 bets on NBA games using another person's account.
 Some of the wagers included parlay bets involving the Raptors losing.
 His wagers totaled $54,000 over that period, netting over $22,000 in winnings.
 The NBA accused him of "disclosing confidential information to sports bettors, limiting his own participation in one or more games for betting purposes, and betting on NBA games".